Dr Jim King

 Tel: +44 (0)116 229 7538

 I joined the University of Leicester’s School of Education after having previously been part of the language education team within the Department of Education at the University of York.
+In 2016 I was transferred along with my applied linguistics colleagues to Leicester's Department of English.
 My PhD in Applied Linguistics is from the University of Nottingham where I studied under the supervision of Professor Zoltán Dörnyei.
 Prior to my doctoral studies, I worked for a number of years in Japan as a lecturer and teacher trainer at Kansai University of Foreign Languages (Kansai Gaidai) and Ehime University.
 Even though I am now based in the UK, my professional links with Japan continue and I am a Post-doctoral Fellow of the Japan Society for the Promotion of Science (JSPS).
 In addition to being an Article Editor for the Sage Open Journal, I served for a number of years on the Editorial Boards of the TESL Canada Journal and the Asian EFL Journal, and have done editorial review work for the Modern Language Journal, the International Review of Applied Linguistics (IRAL), Language Teaching Research (LTR) and Palgrave Macmillan (book proposal reviewer).

 PhD Supervision: I am interested in hearing from well-qualified applicants who would like to pursue PhD research in any of the following areas:

 silence in second language (L2) or general education contexts